yk-liu/yk-liu.github.io/dataset/Data_Object-Recognition.md

-# OpenLORIS-object Dataset and Benchmark
+# OpenLORIS-Object Dataset and Benchmark

 >(L)ifel(O)ng (R)obotic V(IS)ion (**OpenLORIS**) - Object Recognition Dataset (**OpenLORIS-Object**) is designed for accelerating the lifelong/continual/incremental learning research and application，currently focusing on improving the continuous learning capability of the common objects in the home scenario.